emilyalb/homework2-2021/README.md

-# homework2-2021
+# hw2-2020
-This is where I am putting homework 2
+The starter code for Homework 2 Winter 2021 term